Skip to contents

 Background

-One example function writeOpenxlsx() is a simple wrapper around very useful openxlsx::write.xlsx().
-Also writeOpenxlsx() applies column formatting for things like P-values, fold changes, log2 fold changes, numeric and integer values – and uses color-shading of cells for each type.
-So many hours saved from hand-editing Excel formats!
+One example function writeOpenxlsx() is a simple wrapper around very useful openxlsx::write.xlsx(), which also applies column formatting for column types: P-values, fold changes, log2 fold changes, numeric, and integer values.
+Columns use conditional Excel formatting to apply color-shading to cells for each type.

 • mixedSort() - highly efficient alphanumeric sort, for example chr1, chr2, chr3, chr10, etc.